steemit/smt-whitepaper/smt-manual/manual.md

 #### Vesting as cost

-In this ITO, you don't send STEEM to the issuer in exchange for tokens.
+In this ICO, you don't send STEEM to the issuer in exchange for tokens.
 Instead, you vest STEEM (to yourself), and tokens are issued to you equal to the STEEM you vested.

 ```